Documentation Index

 Command Generation

-The src/commands.rs module recursively builds a clap::Command tree:
+Thesrc/commands.rs module recursively builds a clap::Command tree:

 - Resources become subcommands (e.g.,

-- Methods become actions (e.g.,
+drive files,gmail users messages) - Methods become actions (e.g.,

-- Parameters become CLI flags with appropriate types and validation
+list,get,create,update,delete) - Parameters become CLI flags with appropriate types and validation

 Request Execution